 Top-performing organizations had senior leadership alignment, and the senior teams understood they needed to invest in a robust leadership strategy if they were to successfully execute and refine their business strategy.

 This recognition raises decisions about leadership development to the strategic level.
 When executives set strategy, they also took a hard look at the organization’s ability to implement those strategies — and created parallel processes to develop the skills and behaviors they needed to live up to their performance goals.

 6 Things Executives with Leadership Alignment Do to Improve Business Performance

 A solid strategy doesn’t guarantee success.
 Plenty of organizations have a strategy that looks good on paper, but falls short or fails to deliver results.

-The collective ability to lead strategically is a defining characteristic of executive teams in high-performing organizations.
+Alignment and the collective ability to lead strategically are defining characteristics of executive teams in high-performing organizations.
 These executives:

 - Invest significant time on questions related to strategic drivers coupled with powerful questions of leadership.

 - Distinguish the periodic strategic planning process from leading strategically for ongoing organizational impact.

 - Know that good strategic leadership at the organizational level is somewhat different from effective leadership by individuals scattered about the organization.